ivochvojka/cryptomotivation/README.md

 ### Project is not complete.
 Still missing:

-* Features to operate with cryptocurrencies.
+* More features to operate with cryptocurrencies.
 * Tests (JUnit, Screenshot tests (like Paparazzi)).
 * Correct Clean Architecture.
 * Product flavours like release with Proguard etc.